Luke0133/The-Assembly-Gauntlet/README.md

 j  MOV_LEFT
 SKIP_D:
 ```
-so make sure that your codes used in macros arent too long, otherwise, you may fall victim to the 12-bit
+so make sure that your codes used in macros arent too long, otherwise, you may fall victim to the [12-bit
-branch limit range exceeded very very quickly. ***If*** you are to use this, make sure to remember this, but
+branch limit range](#12-bit-limit-range) exceeded very very quickly. ***If*** you are to use this, make sure to remember this, but
 if you are new to Assembly and can avoid it, do it (don't make the same mistake as we did)

 ### MIDI Converter Usage
 - You need to have python and mido installed `py -m pip install mido` for windows powershell or `pip install mido` for linux
 - Usage: windows: `py MIDI-RISCV-CONVERTER.py "NAME-OF-FILE.mid"` in powershell; linux `MIDI-RISCV-CONVERTER.py "NAME-OF-FILE.mid"`
 - A .data file will be created, containing a list with note,duration,note,duration...

+# Conclusion
+The Assembly Gauntlet wasn't an easy task for a first semester project.
+Nonetheless, there are still bugs, with the main problem is that RARS can't assemble the game due to the [branch 12-bit limit range](#12-bit-limit-range), since the code became too big and it was only noticed as the project was nearing its end, where a whole re-edit in the code would be needed in order to fix it, so run it using fpgrars by dragging and dropping the main file (The Assembly Gauntlet.s) into the .exe

+# The Assembly Gauntlet Português